msys2/msys2.github.io/Creating-Packages.md

-The MSYS2 software distribution uses a port of Pacman from Arch Linux to manage (install, remove and update) binary packages and also to build those packages in the first place.
+The MSYS2 software distribution uses a port of Pacman (known from Arch Linux) to safely install, remove and update binary packages and also to build those packages in the first place.

 ## General information